 Step reflex.
 This is also called the walking or dance reflex.
 A baby seems to take steps or dance when held upright with their feet touching a solid surface.

-Newborn babies also have many physical characteristics and behaviors that include the following:
+Newborn babies also have many physical characteristics and behaviors that include:

 Head sags when lifted up, needs to be supported

-Turns head from side to side when lying on his or her stomach
+Turns head from side to side when lying on their stomach

 Eyes are sometimes uncoordinated, may look cross-eyed